 Keep in mind that the purpose of the rub is to enhance the meat, so cover your brisket with the rub generously.
 Cover it but rub it in gently.
 Try using garlic powder, red pepper flakes or paprika.

-If you have prepared a marinade then using this window of time to inject it into the meat.
+If you have prepared a marinade then using this window of time to inject the brisket with it.
 This isn’t an essential step, but if you would like to apply a marinade then check out this recipe here.

 As mentioned earlier, ensure that the brisket has been out of the refrigerator for at least an hour prior to cooking.
 This will help bring it to room temperature, creating a better cook.